The Future of Digital Marketing with Artificial Intelligence

 When we consider all this information, how can we use AI to write copy for SEO?

 This can help a human copywriter get over a huge hurdle and give them the inspiration to write a piece.
-At the end of the day, they may not have taken any of the AI-generated content at all, but it gave them the ideas to get started.
+At the end of the day, they may not have taken any of the AI-generated words at all, but it gave them the ideas to get started.

 - Repetitive Tasks